ChrisKellFSD/console-geeks-api/README.md

 ```
 7. `git add .`, `git commit -m"Your message"`, `git push`
 8. In Heroku, manually deploy app one last time

+### Forking Repository
+You can fork the GitHub repository to make a copy of the original to view and change without affecting the original.
+This can be done by:

+1. Log into GitHub or create an account
+2. Locate the repository you want to fork
+3. At the top of the repository, on the right-hand side of the page you will see an option to select "Fork" from the available buttons
+4. Click the fork button and a copy of the repository will have been created

+### Cloning Repository
+You can create a clone of your repository by:

+1. Locate the repository you wish to clone
+2. Click the arrow on the 'Code' button at the top of the list of files
+3. Select the clone by https and copy the URL using the provided clipboard
+4. Navigate to your chosen code editor and within the terminal change the directory to the location your to clone the repository to
+5. Type 'git clone' and paste the https link you copied from GitHub
+6. Press enter and git will clone the repository to your local machine

 [Back to top ⇧](#contents)